tn-aixpa/document-classifier/README.md

 - Log the data in order to prepare it for training
 - perform model training and registering the model
-- serving the model as an optimized vLLM-based sequence classification API (Open Inference Protocol)
 - serving the model using a custom API.

 ## Usage